2TallTyler/itl_houses/README.md

 ## Limitations / Not in Scope
 - This is a house replacement set.
 It does not improve the behavior of other NewGRF houses, how towns build roads, or [town growth](https://wiki.openttd.org/en/Manual/Towns#town-growth).
-- This set is intended for the Temperate and Subtropic climates.
-It does not include snow-aware sprites, because they do not exist for most buildings.